Nareshchandra Singh

-Raja Nareshchandra Singh (21 November 1908 – 11 September 1987), was ruler of Sarangarh state in Raigarh District, Chhattisgarh.
+Raja Nareshchandra Singh (21 November 1908 – 11 September 1987), was an Indian ruler of Sarangarh state in Raigarh District, Chhattisgarh.
 He also served as Chief Minister of undivided Madhya Pradesh.

 Early life

-Raja Nareshchandra Singh was the last ruler of the Princely State of Sarangarh till the merger of his State into the union of India on 1 January 1948.
+Raja Nareshchandra Singh was a king from Raj Gond (Adivasi) Royal dynasty.
+He was the last ruler of the Princely State of Sarangarh till the merger of his State into the union of India on 1 January 1948.
 The state now forms a part of the modern state of Chhattisgarh in Central India.
 He had succeeded his father Raja Bahadur Jawahir Singh who died in January 1946.

 Like his father, was an Alumnus of the Rajkumar College, Raipur and worked as an Honorary Magistrate in Raipur district before being inducted as the Education Minister in the administration of Sarangarh State.